SafwanShaib3815/SHC-Software/README.md

 ## Hardware Description

-The Smart Home Controller utilizes the following sensors:
+The Smart Home utilizes the following sensors:

 -Temperature Sensor: Monitors and regulates the room temperature for optimal comfort.